 If you’re looking to add some greenery and clean the air in your home, learn how to take care of common house plants.

 One way to counteract your carbon dioxide emissions, one of the main causes of global warming, is by living a life that’s more carbon-neutral.
 You can do this by limiting air and car travel, cutting down on meat intake and even adjusting your thermostat.

 Going carbon-neutral isn’t easy, but it is necessary if you want to eliminate your carbon footprint.

 Dump the DEET

 DEET, one of the most common active ingredients in insect repellent, could be harmful to you and the environment and wildlife that may come into contact with it.

-Instead of using products that contain DEET, opt for mosquito-repelling plants – environmentally friendly and a nice addition to your next backyard gathering!
+Instead of using products that contain DEET, opt for alternative mosquito-repelling options – environmentally friendly and a nice addition to your next backyard gathering!

 Upgrade Your Home Hardware

 Who knew that being green could actually make your life easier!
 By installing smart features, like a smart thermostat, in your home, you can make your home more environmentally friendly.